ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

-Or maybe I'm giving them too much credit and they actually don't know that PNGs can be smaller than JPEGs if the image contains a lot of continous areas with the same color.
+Or maybe I'm giving them too much credit and they actually don't know that PNGs can be smaller than JPEGs if the image contains a lot of continuous areas with the same color.
 Whereas for normal photos, JPEG is smaller than PNGs.
 And no, converting it to PNG afterwards is not an option, as the image then already contains all the JPEG compression artifacts.

-For example, let's check the results when scanning following document:
+For example, let's check the results when scanning the following document:

 <img
   alt="Photo of research paper lying on table"